Mountain bike tours

 Equipment

-Which e-bike should one use on the Glacier Bike Tour?
-Professional cyclist and twice E-MTB world champion Nathalie Schneitter demonstrates the ideal two-wheeler in this video.
-A sturdy, comfortable full-suspension e-bike with wide, grippy tyres, powerful brakes and, if possible, a lowerable seat post.
+Which e-bike to take on the Glacier Bike Tour?
+Professional cyclist and two-time E-MTB world champion Nathalie Schneitter presents to you in video the ideal two-wheeler.
+A robust and comfortable full-suspension e-bike, equipped with wide and grippy tires, powerful brakes and, if possible, a dropper seatpost.

 Safety information

-The Glacier Bike Tour route is under development and is not signposted.
-While on the route, you can find your way using the Outdoor Active app.
-When planning, take into account participants’ fitness level and ability.
-All riding is at one’s own risk.
+The Glacier Bike Tour route is under development and not signposted.
+You can find your way on site using the Outdoor Active app.
+Assess your physical condition and capacities carefully.
+Use of the different routes is always at your own risk.

-The mountains are a place of pleasure to be shared and respected, offering space in which to meet up and share unforgettable moments, whether by bike or on foot.
-For all outdoor enthusiasts to enjoy them properly, it is essential that mountains are shared in a way that respects both Nature and agriculture.
-Respectful behaviour enables everyone to enjoy their hobby in the best possible conditions.
-Find out about the recommendations and rules in place.
+The mountains offer a space to meet and share unforgettable moments, by bike or on foot.
+For all outdoor enthusiasts to enjoy it, it is essential to share this space with respect for nature and agriculture.
+A respectful behavior allows everyone to practice their hobby in the best conditions.
+Inform yourself about the recommendations and rules in place.

 Additional information

-Book one of the Glacier Bike Tour holiday offers!
-Choose between eleven, seven or three nights and enjoy some great riding days.
-You will be staying in bike hotels and will be provided with a daily luggage transport service; all that’s left for you to do is hit the trails!
-Go to the offer.
+Book the Glacier Bike Tour stay offer!
+Choose the eleven, seven or three-night option and enjoy magnificent days on an e-bike.
+You will stay in bike hotels and benefit from a daily luggage transport service, all you have to do is enjoy!
+To the offer.

 See the full itinerary: